Skip to main content

 booleanKeyword matching (yes/no/true/false)true, false

-Kore Entity Type Mappings (for XO 10/11 migration): Kore platform entity types map to ABL’s type + semantics system.
+Kore Entity Type Mappings (for migration from AI for Service): Kore platform entity types map to ABL’s type + semantics system.
 For example:

 Kore EntityABL TypeSemantics